nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/Rendered4000.png" width="450">

-In this case, the uniformity of tiles was sacrified to reduce space between tiles.
+In this case, the uniformity of tiles was sacrified to reduce space between tiles, by using a relatively large increment parameter during corner adjustment.
+This results in the more rustic look of the mosaic.

 ### Discussion